EDUCBA

 Definition of PostgreSQL Sort

 The following article provides an outline for PostgreSQL Sort.
 PostgreSQL provides a sorting function to users.
-Sorting function plays an important role in database management systems.
-With the help of sorting function, we can arrange data as per our requirement such as ascending or descending order.
-We can apply sort functions on single columns or multiple columns by using group by and order by clause.
+The sorting function plays an important role in database management systems.
+With the help of the sorting function, we can arrange data as per our requirement, such as ascending or descending Order.
+We can apply sort functions on single or multiple columns using group by and Order by clause.
 Before execution of the sort function, we must need a table with records.
-For the execution purpose of the sort function, we use order by clause in the select statement to sort table records.
+For the execution purpose of the sort function, we use Order by clause in the select statement to sort table records.
 We can also implement sort functions with different arithmetic operators.

 Syntax: